 The DC Food Policy Council (DCFPC) and the DC Office of Planning (OP) are working with a consulting team at ICF International to produce a report to help to understand the impact of food on our local economy.
-The report is expected to be finished in midsummer 2018.

 What is the purpose of this study?

 This study directly advances two of DCFPC’s main goals: to monitor regulatory barriers to the development of a local food economy, and to collect and analyze data on the local food economy.
 It will inform DCFPC’s strategy development process and provide recommendations to support and grow the local food economy.